fernandobohrer/docker-ansible-ubuntu-2404/README.md

 This container image is built and uploaded automatically to Docker Hub once a week and any time a commit is made or merged to the `main` branch.

+## 🧑‍💻 Image details

+To get the container image that is created from this repository, execute: `docker pull fernandobohrer/docker-ansible-ubuntu-2404:latest`

 ## 🏷️ Tags

 - `latest`: Latest stable version of `ansible`.